F2BEAR/passwordy/README.md

 passwordy <options>
 ```

+> **Note**
+>
-> If you don't specify any option Passwordy will generate an 8 character password containing letters, numbers and symbols.
+>If you don't specify any option Passwordy will generate an 8 character password containing letters, numbers and symbols.

 ## Commands